Raj-Sanjay-Shah/Predicting-the-human-difficulty-of-a-question/README.md

 # Predicting-the-human-difficulty-of-a-question
-Creating a classifier that can distinguish the final line of a high school question from the final line of a college question.
+Creating a classifier that can distinguish the final line of a high school question from the final line of a college/high school questions.

+I have used four models to test out the accuracy for the classification of the last line of the different type of questions.
+1. BERT
+2. ALBERT
+3. Graph Convolutional Neural Network (Transductive nature but good for semi-supervised learning)
+4. GCN + BERT Ensemble